Skip to content

 const myPointer = createPointer(/* your spatial transform source */);

-const unregister = (xrInput as any).multiPointers.left['combined'].register(
+const unregister = (world.input.xr as any).multiPointers.left[

 // later